Magickbase/neuron-public-issues/PRD.md

 ### Dark Mode
 Change the theme color of the software by clicking the top icon to switch to dark mode.

+>To be updated
-### Light Client Mode
+>### Light Client Mode
-Light Client Mode is a connection mode for Neuron that can be realized by connecting to the built-in CKB Light Client node through the network settings in the settings.
-It downloads a portion of the blockchain data to get the necessary information compared to a full node.
+>Light Client Mode is a connection mode for Neuron that can be realized by connecting to the built-in CKB Light Client node through the network settings in the settings.
+It downloads a portion of the blockchain data to >get the necessary information compared to a full node.
 This allows Neuron to access the CKB blockchain faster.